MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-azure-fence-agent-startup-suse.md

         Verify return code: 0 (ok)
         Extended master secret: no
     ```
-   If so, these errors are likely caused by a network appliance or firewall performing packet inspection or modifying Transparent Layer Socket (TLS) connections in a way that disrupts certificate verification.
+   If so, these errors are likely caused by a network appliance or firewall performs packet inspection or modifies Transparent Layer Socket (TLS) connections in a way that disrupts certificate verification.
 Additionally, issues with maximum transmission unit (MTU) sizes reaching their limit can also contribute to these issues.

 4. If Azure Firewall is in front of the nodes, ensure that these tags are added to the application or network rules: